- 2 Bedrooms

 At Big Fish Units...
 This beachfront condo is on the 4th FLOORING!
 View the ocean from the private balcony, Located in the North Tower at Sea Watch Resort in Myrtle Beach, this suite sleeps up to 6 people.
 It has modern cabinets, a full-sized refrigerator, and granite countertops.
 Close to House of Blues, Alabama Theatre, and Tanger Outlets, there are many pools at this resort and has direct access to the beach from the resort.
 Come see why we adore this suite!

-This freshly refreshed unit is decked out with all the modern amenities: Four four-burner solid surface cooktops, a full-sized refrigerator, and modern faucets.
+This freshly modernized unit is decked out with all the modern amenities: Four four-burner solid surface cooktops, a full-sized refrigerator, and modern faucets.
 Granite Countertops align the kitchen area.
-Welcome to your home away from home with a enormous balcony to appreciate the ocean view.
+Welcome to your home away from home with a huge balcony to appreciate the ocean view.
 Our one-bedroom direct oceanfront condo on the 4th floor sleeps up to 6 and has one bedroom (with a sizable KING BED), one private bathroom, and 2 Double beds.
 The refreshed kitchen includes new cabinets, granite countertops, and a full-sized stove.
 The kitchen is also outfitted with any items you might need for your stay including pots, pans, glasses, silverware, a cheese grater, a cutting board, a can opener, knives, a coffee maker, veggie peeler.
 The kitchen is open to the living area which includes a dining table with 4 chairs.

 From the living area, you can walk out to the HUGE balcony and view the ocean.
 This is our hot spot for morning tea or coffee while you inhale the salt air in the mornings!
 The bedroom has two beds and includes linens and pillows.
-The bath has a huge sink and a huge garden tub.
+The bath has a huge sink and a enormous garden tub.

 We want your stay to be comfortable and fun, so we provide toilet paper, dish soap, hand soap, trash bags, and dish towels so you can start your vacation right away!